RebekahGomez/tableau_wakefield/README.md

 ## Project Details

-- This was my first project using Tableau.
-I taught myself over 4 weeks and found the process really rewarding.
-I really enjoyed finding this outlier in the dataset and investigating it further.
-This was the perfect blend of data representation and investigative journalism.
+- Very rewarding project using Tableau.
+I identified this outlier from years worth of data.
+This was the perfect blend of data representation and investigative journalism for me.
 - The workbook file is too large for GitHub - please see the uploaded .pdf or the links below for more info.

 ### Links